sav-che/TL-2/Authors/Tomaschek, Antonín (Anton) {std. Tomaschek}.md

-> [!cite] BHL link: this entry starts at [page 387](https://www.biodiversitylibrary.org/item/103683#page/397/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 387](https://www.biodiversitylibrary.org/page/33212429) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Tomaschek, Antonín \[Anton\] (1826-1891), Moravian botanist and high school teacher; studied at the University of Olmiiütz; assistant teacher at the state gymnasium of Pressburg (Bratislava) 1850-1852; at the University of Vienna 1852-1853; assistant teacher at Görz and Cilly 1854-1856; at the Gymnasium of Lemberg 1856-1863; in charge of the Institute for Meteorology and Terrestrial Magnetism, Vienna 1863-1865; again in Lemberg 1865-1870; professor at the gymnasium and at the Technical University of Brünn from 1870. (*Tomaschek*).
+Tomaschek, Antonín \[Anton\] (1826-1891), Moravian botanist and high school teacher; studied at the University of Olmiiütz; assistant teacher at the state gymnasium of Pressburg (Bratislava) 1850-1852; at the University of Vienna 1852-1853; assistant teacher at Görz and Cilly 1854-1856; at the Gymnasium of Lemberg 1856-1863; in charge of the Institute for Meteorology and Terrestrial Magnetism, Vienna 1863-1865; again in Lemberg 1865-1870; professor at the gymnasium and at the Technical University of Brünn from 1870.
+**Abbreviated name**: *Tomaschek*

 #### Herbarium and types